autogluon/autogluon/docs/tutorials/course/core.md

 .. _NestedExampleObj:

-We can also use it within a Nested Space such as :class:`autogluon.space.Categorical`.
+We can also use it within a Nested Space such as :class:`autogluon.core.space.Categorical`.
 In this example, the resulting nested space will be sampled from:

 ```{.python .input}